bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>A lot of people get confused in between currying and partial application and many of us do not know what, where and…</em>towardsdatascience.com</a><a href="https://towardsdatascience.com/javascript-currying-vs-partial-application-4db5b2442be8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://raganwald.com/2015/04/01/partial-application.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://raganwald.com/2015/04/01/partial-application.html"><strong>Partial Application in ECMAScript 2015</strong><br />
-<em>Some of this material originally appeared in What’s the difference between Currying and Partial Application?
+<em>Some of this material originally appeared in What's the difference between Currying and Partial Application?
 Here it is…</em>raganwald.com</a><a href="http://raganwald.com/2015/04/01/partial-application.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://joecortopassi.com/articles/functional-composition-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://joecortopassi.com/articles/functional-composition-in-javascript/"><strong>Functional Composition in Javascript</strong><br />
 <em>Functional composition is when you take two or more functions, and make one a single function out of them.
 When you…</em>joecortopassi.com</a><a href="https://joecortopassi.com/articles/functional-composition-in-javascript/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>